TobikoData/sqlmesh/docs/guides/notifications.md

 ### Overriding Notification Targets

-Notification Targets can be overriden to send custom messages.
+Notification Targets can be overridden to send custom messages.

 ```python
 from sqlmesh.core.notification_target import SlackApiNotificationTarget